Serahsi/SQL-Notes/README.md

 # These are my notes about sql
-## I used Northwind sample database for exercises
+## I used Microsoft's Northwind sample database for exercises
 ## Notebooks are from Azure data studio